fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

-Loose-Key wallets, also called "Just a Bunch Of Keys (JBOK)", are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
-The Bitcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.
+Loose-Key wallets, also called "Just a Bunch Of Keys (JBOK)", are a deprecated form of wallet that originated from the Fabcoin Core client wallet.
+The Fabcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.

 These unused private keys are stored in a virtual "key pool", with new keys being generated whenever a previously-generated key was used,